FlyingPolarBear/FlyingPolarBear/README.md

 - 👀 I’m interested in the Sky
 - 🌱 I’m currently learning Flying
 - 💞️ I’m looking to collaborate on Knowledge Graph
-- 📫 How to reach me ...
+- 📫 Reach me by email: derrylv@qq.com

 <!---
 FlyingPolarBear/FlyingPolarBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.